openbmc/openbmc/poky/documentation/ref-manual/devtool-reference.rst

 -  The target does not physically have the packages on which the application depends installed.

-If both of these conditions exist, your application will not behave as expected.
+If both of these conditions are met, your application will not behave as expected.
 The reason for this misbehavior is because the ``devtool deploy-target`` command does not deploy the packages (e.g. libraries) on which your new application depends.
 The assumption is that